flaki/RustFestGlobal2020-CFP/en_us.md

 ## Topics for RustFest

 RustFest is a Rust event.
 We are looking for Rust topics or topics that would interest Rustaceans (people involved with Rust).
-The Rust community is a very curious one, so talks about interesting new developments idmesn the world of programming are welcome.
+The Rust community is a very curious one, so talks about interesting new developments in the world of programming are welcome.
 Topics covering the social aspects of programming are also met with big interest.
 Open slots and chances of acceptance

 RustFest Global will be held in three blocks to cover the American, European/African and Asian/Australian timezones.
 RustFest will have 4 to 8 regular speaking slots per block, depending on the length of the individual talks.
 When submitting please state your availability for each of these timezones.